 Trucking and Transportation Subrogation

-Experience with a wide variety of trucking industry subrogation cases
+Experience with a variety of trucking subrogation matters

 Losses by trucking companies encompass far more than highway accidents.
 At Keis George, we regularly help our clients recover losses in cases involving:

 - Damaged tractor and/or trailer;